sirji-ai/sirji/README.md

 npm run compile
 ```

-In VS Code, open the Debug Panel and Start the Extension:
+To start debugging the extension in VS Code, follow these steps:

-- Open "Run and Debug" from the side panel or by pressing `Cmd+Shift+D`.
+- Open the **Run and Debug** view from the Activity Bar on the left side of the window or by using the shortcut `Cmd+Shift+D`.
-- From the **Run and Debug** dropdown, select `Run Extension`.
+- From the **Run and Debug** dropdown menu at the top, select the `Run Extension` option.
-- Click on the **Start Debugging** button or press `F5`.
-This will launch a new VS Code window (Extension Development Host) with your extension loaded.
+- Press the **Start Debugging** button (green play icon) to launch a new VS Code window (Extension Development Host) with the extension loaded.

-In the new VS Code window (Extension Development Host), trigger the Extension Command:
+To activate the extension in the new VS Code window (Extension Development Host):

-- Open the Command Palette (`Cmd+Shift+P`), type in the command title `Sirji` and press `Enter`.
+- Trigger the extension command by opening the Command Palette with `Cmd+Shift+P`, typing `Sirji`, and pressing `Enter`.

-The Sirji chat opens.
-Follow the chat to use Sirji.
+Observe the Sirji chat interface open.
+Interact with Sirji via the chat.

 ### Installing from VSIX file

 TODO

 ## Architecture